umaflow/UMAFlow/README.md

 Per-sample evaluation results will be stored in ```EVALUATED_DATA/metrics_detailed.csv``` and aggregated metrics will be stored in ```EVALUATED_DATA/metrics_aggregated.csv```.

+### Samples
+> *Placeholder — to do, will provide links to samples by all our trained models on Zenodo or elsewhere.*

 ## OOD evaluation on Runs-N-Poses
-> *Placeholder — to do, provide instructions for reproducing the OOD evaluation on the Runs-N-Poses subset, including links to the subset and any necessary checkpoints or sampled datasets.*
+> *Placeholder — to do, will provide instructions for reproducing the OOD evaluation on the Runs-N-Poses subset, including links to the subset and any necessary checkpoints or sampled datasets.*
 Dataset: **Runs-N-Poses** (hardest subset) — 95 targets reduced to 68 after removing redundant pockets and ion-containing complexes.
 Used for out-of-distribution evaluation.